madhavmehndiratta/blog/_posts/2020-07-17-insecure-source-code-management.md

 ## Introduction

-When attacking an website, obtaining its source code can be extremely helpful for constructing an exploit.
+When attacking a website, obtaining its source code can be extremely helpful for constructing an exploit.
 This is because many bugs, like SQL injections, are way easier to find using static code analysis as compared to black-box testing.
 Obtaining a web application's source code also means getting a hold of all developer comments, hardcoded API keys, and all other sensitive data.
 So the source code of a web application should always be protected from public view.
 Many developers unknowingly upload the source code of their entire project to the internet, and this is where information leaks occur.

 ## Finding a .git Folder